wncc/learners-space/Machine Learning/Week2/README.md

 * Follow this article to get an [overview](https://medium.com/100-days-of-algorithms/day-97-locally-weighted-regression-c9cfaff087fb) of this model.

-However for classification tasks we need a different architecture.
-Logistic Regression allows us to use the power of linear regression for classification:
+For classification tasks we need a different architecture.
+In the next section, we discuss about Logistic Regression - a regression tool employed for classification.

 ## Logistic Regression